Marie-Joseph Angélique

-Marie-Josèphe dite Angélique (died June 21, 1734) was the name given to a Portuguese-born black slave in New France (later the province of Quebec in Canada) by her last owners.
-She was tried and convicted of setting fire to her owner's home, burning much of what is now referred to as Old Montreal.
-It had been generally accepted that Angélique was guilty, but it has recently been argued that she was innocent of the crime and was convicted more on the basis of her reputation as a rebellious runaway slave than on the basis of factual evidence.
-A competing theory is that she was guilty of the crime but was acting in rebellion against slavery.
-No consensus has been reached by historians regarding Angélique's actual guilt or innocence.
+Marie-Josèphe dite Angélique (ca. 1705-June 21, 1734) was a Madeira-born black slave, who lived in New France in the early 1700s and was executed for an act of arson in Montreal in 1734.
+Her original name is unknown - Marie-Josèphe dite Angélique was the name given her by her last enslavers.
+She was tried and convicted of setting fire to her enslaver's home, burning much of what is now referred to as Old Montreal.
+For long, it was generally accepted that Angélique was guilty of the act of arson, but recently historians argued that she was innocent of the crime and was convicted more on the basis of her reputation as a rebellious slave prone to running away than on the basis of factual evidence.
+A competing theory is that she was guilty of the crime but was acting in rebellion against enslavement.
+Historians have not reached a consensus regarding Angélique's guilt or innocence.